suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted.md

      ![](../media/sentinelrg.png "Resource groups")

-1. Use **Next** button from lower right corner to move on to the next page.
+1. Use the **Next** button from the lower right corner to move on to the next page.

    ![](../media/next.png "Resource groups")